ietf-wg-dnsop/wg-materials/dnsop-document-status.md

 ## New Documents

-* draft-wisser-dnssec-automation

 ## Needs more Review

 ## Not At This Time

 * draft-reddy-dnsop-error-page
-    -  not enoguh interest, wg saw many issues
+    -  not enough interest, wg saw many issues

-## Expired Documents
+## Older Expired Documents

-* draft-ietf-dnsop-update-timeout
-    - Authors No time to work on right now
-    - Parked WG Document

-* draft-ietf-dnsop-terminology-ter
-    - Parked WG Document

 * draft-ietf-dnsop-resolver-information
     - Released from WG